Herbs for Osteoarthritis

 Ubos, commonly known as hog plum, grows in South and Central America as well as the Caribbean.
 Recent studies show that ubos bark contains compounds known as COX inhibitors.
 These compounds prevent age-related changes within the body, reduce inflammation, and decrease pain.
 In addition to relieving pain directly, ubos bark decreases stress on joints by relaxing the skeletal muscles.

-You May Also Like:Disability for Osteoarthritis
+You May Also Like:Great Resources for Osteoarthritis Patients

 Related Search Topics (Ads):